 Life-Threatening Skin Rashes (cont.)

 - PV is a disorder of the immune system (an autoimmune disorder).
-As in all autoimmune disorders, the body's natural immune system mistakenly identifies proteins within the body as foreign and begins the natural response to get rid of these foreign proteins producing antibodies to attack the foreign intruder.
+As in all autoimmune disorders, the body's natural immune system mistakenly identifies proteins within the skin as foreign by producing antibodies to attack the foreign intruder.

 - Certain medications have been linked with the development of PV, including D-penicillamine (Cuprimine, Depen), captopril (Capoten), enalapril (Vasotec), penicillin, interleukin 2, nifedipine (Adalat CC, Procardia, Procardia XL), and rifampicin (Rifadin).